History of the Royal Malaysia Police: Federated Malay States

 The first Federated States Police Commissioner was Captain H. C. Syers (superintendent of Selangor), moved the state police headquarters from Klang to Kuala Lumpur.
 He was followed by Christian Wagner.

 Under Syers, the police changed; a blue uniform was introduced.
 State uniforms were differentiated by the shape of the button and badge.
 Syers reformed police administration in Perak.
 At that time the Perak contingent had 842 members, 15 European officers, 472 officers, Sikh and Pathan officers, 14 orderlies and 302 lower-ranking officers and Malay constables.
 In Selangor there were six European police officers, 32 Pathans and 500 lower-ranking officers and Malay constables.
 With the establishment of the Malay States Guides under Robert Sandilands Frowd Walker in 1896, the police force was increased to six infantry companies and two artillery companies (900 members).

 The Pahang police chief was named Duff, and his team had 245 members.
 F. W. Talbot led the Negeri Sembilan contingent.
 There were two inspectors, 56 Sikh officers and 250 low ranks and Malay constables.
 Around 1902 the police force had 2,160 members, three deputy commissioners, two assistant commissioners, 25 inspectors, two bumiputera officers, 1,961 low-ranking officers and constables, 93 detectives and 14 orderlies.
 The contingents were armed with Martini-Enfield converted carbines.
 Police officers were usually recruited from the Indian army.
 A training centre was established at the Bluff Road compound in October 1903.

-To encourage Malays to enlist in the police force, Sultan Alang lskandar of Perak was appointed assistant commissioner on 1 August 1905.
+To encourage Malays to enlist in the police force, Sultan Alang Iskandar of Perak was appointed assistant commissioner on 1 August 1905.
 Thirty-seven years later, the training centre was moved to PULAPOL (the Malaysian Police Training Centre).

 The Federated Malay States Police increased from 2,138 to 3,241 officers, and the number of Europeans increased from 41 to 72.
 The chief problem faced at the time was gambling in the Chinese community.

 The Police Force Act was passed on 9 January 1924, enumerating the roles and responsibilities of the Federated Malay States Police.
 The armed police were recognised as a civilian (rather than a military) body in 1934.
 Malays, Chinese and Indians were recruited, commanded by British officers.
 After Indian independence, Sikhs and Punjabis enlisted.
 Their uniform consisted of a songkok, tunic and trousers (similar to a British policeman, but white), with a sarong on top.

 During World War II, when Malaya was conquered by the Japanese, the Federated Malay States Police was eliminated.
 The last police chief, Edward Bagot, fled to Singapore after British defence forces failed to stop the Japanese army advance.
 When Singapore fell to the Japanese, he was captured.
 Bagot had written the 15 June 1941 "Report on the Strikes in Selangor", predicting the worst surrender in British military history.